-The server MUST If the server implements the SMB 3.x dialect family and Session.Connection.Dialect is not "2.0.2", the server MUST look up all existing connections from the a client entry in the global ConnectionList where Connection.ClientGuid matchesGlobalClientTable using Session.Connection.ClientGuid.
-For any matching If no entry is found, the server MUST create a new Client entry by setting Client.ClientGuid to Session.Connection, if ClientGuid and Client.Dialect to Session.Connection.Dialect is not the same as.
+If the server implements the SMB 3.x dialect family and Session.Connection.Dialect is not "2.0.2", the server MUST look up a client entry in GlobalClientTable using Session.Connection.ClientGuid.
+If no entry is found, the server MUST create a new Client entry by setting Client.ClientGuid to Session.Connection.Dialect.
 The server MUST insert the Client entry into GlobalClientTable.
-If an entry is found and Client.Dialect is not equal to Session.Connection.Dialect, the server SHOULD<244>MUST close the newly created Session, as specified in section 3.3.4.12, by providing Session.SessionGlobalId as the input parameter, and fail the session setup request with STATUS USER SESSION DELETED.
+If an entry is found and Client.Dialect is not equal to Session.Connection.Dialect, the server MUST close the newly created Session, as specified in section 3.3.4.12, by providing Session.SessionGlobalId as the input parameter, and fail the session setup request with STATUS_USER_SESSION_DELETED.